attack68/rateslib/docs/source/i_about.rst

 `Book IRDS3 <https://github.com/attack68/book_irds3>`_, which laid down
 basic principles and was a sandbox code environment for the publication *Pricing and Trading Interest Rate Derivatives: A Practical Guide to Swaps (2022, 3rd Edition)*.
-Some of the code and algorithms also date back to the authors time trading IRSs as a market-maker between 2006 and 2017.
+Some of the code and algorithms also date back to the author's time trading IRSs as a market-maker between 2006 and 2017.

 .. image:: _static/thumb_ptirds3.png